sct-pipeline/multiparametric-fixed-fov/README.md

   vertebral labeling).
 Here, template registration can be done directly to the multiparametric data.

+This pipeline will loop across all subjects located under the DATA folder and results will be concatenated into single csv files (each row will correspond to a subject).

 The following metrics are output (per contrast):
-- dmri: FA, MD, etc. in whole WM and sub-tracts, averaged across slices
+- **dmri**: FA, MD, etc. in whole WM and sub-tracts, averaged across slices
-- mt: MTR in WM in whole WM and sub-tracts, averaged across slices
+- **mt**: MTR in WM in whole WM and sub-tracts, averaged across slices
-- mt: MTsat in whole WM and sub-tracts, averaged across slices
+- **mt**: MTsat in whole WM and sub-tracts, averaged across slices

 ## Dependencies